interlay/interlay.github.io/docs/vault/guide.md

 ### 3. Start the Vault client

-(Optional) If you already have a locally running Bitcoin testnet node, only start the vault client:
+(Optional) If you already have a locally running Bitcoin testnet node, only start the Vault client:

 ```shell
 docker-compose up vault